What should I know about Medicare eligibility?

-During your Medicare Special Enrollment Period you have up to 8 months to enroll in Medicare Part A and Medicare Part B. This period begins after your last month of employment or last month of health coverage under your (former) employer.
+During a Medicare Special Enrollment Period, if you qualify, you have up to eight months to enroll in Original Medicare Part A and Medicare Part B. This period begins after your last month of employment or health coverage under your (former) employer.

-From the month after your last month of employment or health coverage under your (former) employer, you’ll have 2 months to enroll in:
+Also, from the month after your last month of employment or health coverage under your (former) employer, you’ll have two months to enroll in these other Medicare options:

 - Medicare Advantage—called Medicare Part C

 - Medicare Part D, which is specifically for prescription drug coverage.
 You may choose to sign up for Medicare Part D now, as a way to prepare for higher prescription costs in the future.

 If you are not eligible for a Special Enrollment Period when COBRA or retiree coverage ends, you may be eligible for other enrollment options.
 We encourage you to call Medicare or meet with your employer’s healthcare administrator to better understand all your options.